collegephysicsonline/Tutorial/Macbook-Python/4-Lists/README_lists.md

 > print(fruits)  # Output: ["apple", "cherry", "date"]
 > ```
 >
-> With their magical list, Py could do anything they wanted.
-They realized that lists were not just a collection of items, but a powerful tool that could be manipulated in many ways.
-And so, Py continued their adventures in Pythonia, always keeping their trusty list by their side.
+> With his magical list, Py could do anything he wanted.
+He realized that lists were not just a collection of items, but a powerful tool that could be manipulated in many ways.
+And so, Py continued his adventures in Pythonia, always keeping his trusty list by his side.